1992–93 Orlando Magic season

 The 1992–93 Orlando Magic season was the fourth season for the Orlando Magic in the National Basketball Association.

+Season summary

+Off-season

-This season is most memorable when the Magic won the NBA draft lottery, and selected 7' 1" center Shaquille O'Neal out of Louisiana State University with the first overall pick in the 1992 NBA draft.
-Meanwhile, the team signed free agent Donald Royal during the off-season.
-There were predictions that O'Neal would become the next dominant center in the NBA.
-O'Neal became an instant superstar with merchandising that rivaled only Michael Jordan.
+This season was most memorable when the Magic won the NBA draft lottery, and selected 7' 1" center Shaquille O'Neal out of Louisiana State University with the first overall pick in the 1992 NBA draft.
+During the off-season, the team signed free agent Donald Royal, and later on signed Tom Tolbert in November.
+There were predictions that O'Neal would become the next dominant center in the NBA; O'Neal became an instant superstar with merchandising that rivaled only All-Star guard Michael Jordan of the Chicago Bulls.